Schools are under increasing pressure to implement the Common Core Standards and to develop students’ career and college readiness skills.

 Added by Janet Abercrombie on July 31, 2011 at 12:22pm —

 A week ago my knowledge of the education system of Finland was, to be honest, almost non-existent.
 I knew that they were consistently ranked number one of all “Western” countries in PISA testing but had no idea how they did it.
-Then, last weekend, I attended a keynote address by Professor Teemu Leinonen, Professor of… Continue
+Then, last weekend, I attended a keynote address by Professor Teemu Leinonen, Professor of New Media Design and Learning at the Media Lab of… Continue

 Added by nevbar1 on July 24, 2011 at 7:00pm —